WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ## 9. Conclusion:
 ### conclusions

+## 9 The Missing Roadmap

+When viewed from a systemic perspective, one structural absence explains the persistence of the reality gap: **there is no roadmap**.

+The five-layer analysis in this report reveals not merely isolated failures but a vacuum of direction.
+Transparency lacks:

+- **Why**: No articulated purpose beyond rhetorical commitment — institutional design (Layer 1) omits statutory objectives linking openness to appeals, accountability, or public understanding.
+- **What**: No defined minimum outputs — the 70 % visibility deficit (Layers 2–3) persists without mandated deliverables (e.g., audio + transcript + redaction metadata).
+- **How**: No standardized workflow — judicial gatekeeping variations (Layer 2) and ad-hoc publication (Layer 4) fragment the two-pathway model into local experiments.
+- **When**: No enforceable timelines — the 48-hour aspiration remains illusory across all layers.
+- **Who**: No clear assignment of responsibility — parents diagnose, practitioners gatekeep, reporters amplify, yet no actor owns the system.

+Any effective transparency framework must supply these coordinates.
+Until it does, reform will remain aspirational, not operational.

+> *“The family court does not lack will.
+It lacks a map.”*

 ### References

 Bureau of Investigative Journalism (2025) *Domestic Abuse in 90% of Family Court Cases*.
 London: Bureau of Investigative Journalism.